cosmofur/EX716/README.md

-WHILE_NEQ_A      : Continue Loop if TOS does not equal constant A WHILE_EQ_V       : Continue Loop if TOS equals value at address V WHILE_NEQ_V      : Continue Loop if TOS does not equals value at address V
+WHILE_NEQ_A      : Continue Loop if TOS does not equal constant A WHILE_EQ_V       : Continue Loop if TOS equals value at address V WHILE_NEQ_V      : Continue Loop if TOS does not equals value at address V WHILE_LT_A       : Continue Loop if TOS if A is LT TOS WHILE_LT_V       : Continue Loop if TOS if V is LT TOS WHILE_GT_A       : Continue Loop if TOS if A is GT TOS WHILE_GT_V       : Continue Loop if TOS if V is GT TOS

 The LOOP group:
 The LOOP group tests for the condition at the END of the loop (so it will do it at least once)